World Economic Forum: The Great Reset

-In May 2020, the WEF and the Prince of Wales's Sustainable Markets Initiative launched "The Great Reset" project, a five-point plan to enhance sustainable economic growth following the global recession caused by the COVID-19 pandemic lockdowns.
+In May 2020, the WEF and the then-Prince of Wales's Sustainable Markets Initiative launched "The Great Reset" project, a five-point plan to enhance sustainable economic growth following the global recession caused by the COVID-19 pandemic lockdowns.
 "The Great Reset" was to be the theme of WEF's annual meeting in August 2021.

 According to forum founder Schwab, the intention of the project is to reconsider the meaning of capitalism and capital.
 While not abandoning capitalism, he proposes to change and possibly move on from some aspects of it, including neoliberalism and free-market fundamentalism.
 The role of corporations, taxation and more should be reconsidered.
 International cooperation and trade should be defended and the Fourth Industrial Revolution also.

 The forum defines the system that it wants to create as "Stakeholder Capitalism".
 The forum supports trade unions.

-The 'Great Reset' has also been the target of several debunked conspiracy theories, which heavily overlap with related conspiracy theories concerning the 'New World Order', Qanon, and COVID-19.
+The 'Great Reset' has also been the target of several "debunked" conspiracy theories, which heavily overlap with related conspiracy theories concerning the 'New World Order', Qanon, and COVID-19.